Private Mortgage Lenders in Vancouver British Columbia

 But what if you don’t quite have $110,000 to put down?
 There are some private lenders serving the Vancouver market who will go as high as 85 or even 90 percent with the LTV ratio.
 If you can find a 90 percent lender, you’ll only need 10 percent of that $400,000 value to satisfy.
 That means your down payment would be $50,000 ($40,000 + the $10,000 premium you’re paying over the appraised value of the home).
 The applicable set up fees will vary from lender to lender.

 If you’re buying property outside the city, you’ll need to put more down in most cases.
 In rural communities, many lenders won’t extend a loan of more than 65 percent LTV.
 Some will come up to 75 percent, but that really depends on the property.
-If you’re working with a land-only purchase, the highest LTV ratio you can expect is 50 to 55 percent.
+If you’re working with a land-only purchase in BC, the highest LTV ratio you can expect is 50 to 55 percent.

 Why is the LTV ratio so important?
 Private lenders don’t ask to see your credit score, because that’s not part of their calculation.
 Instead, they use the value of the property.
 Because of the degree of risk, they make their decision on the basis of whether or not they could get their money back if they foreclosed on the property and sold it.
 So the appraisal is the key document when putting together an application with a private lender.